 As with any troubleshooting task, you need the right tools.
 When it comes to power quality troubleshooting, these tools may not be what you think.

 First, you need a good set of up-to-date drawings.
 Then, use a power quality analyzer to measure and record the specific parameters associated with power quality.
 Other tools, such as a data logger, thermal imager, infrared thermometer, and recording digital multimeter, can also aid in troubleshooting.

-What kinds of problems will you find?
+What kinds of voltage and harmonics problems will you find?

 Common power quality problems are grouped into two broad areas: voltage anomalies and harmonic distortion issues.
 Voltage anomalies can cause several problems, many easily corrected.
 The key is to spot the symptoms.

 Voltage dips or sags are responsible for up to 80 percent of all power quality issues.
 A dip or sag occurs when the system voltage drops to 90 percent or less of nominal system voltage for a half-cycle to one minute.
 Common symptoms of dips include incandescent lights dimming if the dip lasts more than three cycles, computer lockup, spurious shutdown of sensitive electronic equipment, data (memory) loss on programmable controls, and relay control problems.

 To troubleshoot potential dip problems, begin by monitoring at the load where the dip symptoms first occur.
 Compare the time of the equipment's operational failure to the time at which the voltage dip occurred; if there is not a correlation, the problem is most likely not voltage dip.
 Continue troubleshooting by monitoring farther upstream until the source is located.
 Use plant one-line drawings to help determine whether starting large motors is creating the dip, or whether there are other sudden increases in current requirements in the plant.